The secret to negotiating lower medical bills

 When reviewing your bill, check for any errors that might have been made when the hospital entered your costs and services for billing.
 Billing disputes due to errors on medical bills are more common than you might think.

-Some of the most common medical billing errors include:
+Some of the most common medical billing errors on an itemized bill include:

-• This occurs when you’re charged twice for the same procedure, which can result in excessive charges to your bill
+• Duplicate charges: This occurs when you’re charged twice for the same procedure, which can result in excessive charges on your bill.

-• This happens when your bills list charges for services you never received
+• Incorrect billing: This happens when your bills list charges for services you never received.

-• This happens when your diagnosis is inflated from your actual condition, billing you for a more expensive treatment or procedure than you need
+• CPT code accuracy: Also known as upcoding, this happens when your diagnosis is inflated from your actual condition.
+This results in the provider billing you for a more expensive treatment or procedure than you need.

-• This can happen when a group of procedures that occurred together (and should be charged under a single code) get “unbundled” and are listed as separate services, charging you individually for each one
+• Unbundled charges: This can happen when a group of procedures that occurred together — and should be charged under a single code — get “unbundled” and are listed as separate services, charging you individually for each one.

-• This occurs when the wrong code is listed on the bill for your hospital procedure
+• Incorrect billing code: This occurs when the wrong code is listed on the bill for your hospital procedure

 Once you’ve cleared up any errors on your bill, the next step is to look into any financial assistance programs your healthcare provider or hospital may offer.